davidjbradshaw/iframe-resizer/README.md

 	default: null
 	type: string || number

-Setting is used to override the default browser body tag style.
+Override the default body tag style in the iFrame.
 A string can be any valid value for the CSS margin attribute, for example '8px 3em'.
-Number values are converted into px.
+A Number value is converted into px.

+Using non px values create a performance overhead, as the have to be converted to px when the iFrame is sized.

 ### enablePublicMethods